somebloke1/chroma_mcp_server/docs/README.md

 - Perform semantic search on vector data
 - Manage collections of embeddings
 - Support RAG (Retrieval Augmented Generation) workflows

-**Note on Ongoing Development:** The advanced features discussed in the "Second Brain" concept, particularly the later phases involving automated reinforcement learning and model fine-tuning (`Phase 2` and `Phase 3` of the `docs/refactoring/local_rag_pipeline_plan_v4.md`), are currently under active implementation.
-The foundational `Phase 1` features (automated indexing, chat logging, working memory) are largely complete and ready for use.
+- Track the evolution of code through discussions and modifications
+- Maintain context across multiple development sessions

+**Current Implementation Status:** The foundational features of the "Second Brain" concept (Phase 1 in `docs/refactoring/local_rag_pipeline_plan_v4.md`) have been largely implemented, including automated indexing with semantic chunking, enhanced chat logging with rich context capture, bidirectional linking, working memory, and derived learnings promotion.
+The CLI tools for analysis and promotion are being enhanced to fully leverage this rich metadata.
+More advanced features (Phases 2 and 3) involving LoRA fine-tuning and automated reinforcement learning are under active development.

 ## Installation